cds-group/Netpro2vec/README.md

 1. Python 3.6 (later versions may also work)

-An the following python packages:
+And the following python packages:

 ```
 tqdm>=4.46.1